baconjs/bacon.js/README.md

 EventStream with the given initial value that will be used as the current value until the first value comes from the stream.

+`stream1.awaiting(stream2)` creates a Property that indicates whether stream1 is awaiting stream2, i.e. has produced a value after the latest value from stream2.
+This is handy for keeping track whether we are currently awaiting an AJAX response:

+    var showAjaxIndicator = ajaxRequest.awaiting(ajaxResponse)

 Property
 --------